 Andy is a Senior Lecturer and Programme Leader in the Lincoln International Business School.
 He teaches on the Tourism and Events Management undergraduate and postgraduate programmes.
-Andy's research interests are centred around people management issues and in particular areas of workplace culture, challenging behaviour and managing conflict.School Staff List Make an Enquiry
+Andy's research interests are centred around people management issues and in particular areas of workplace culture, challenging behaviour and managing conflict.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.